tarwn/lessthandot-hugo/blogs/content/posts/2011-12-22-continuous-delivery-dashboard-qa-and.md

 <code class="codespan">"C:Program FilesIISMicrosoft Web Deploy V2\msdeploy.exe" -source:package='%WORKSPACE%PriorArtifactsMvcMusicStore.zip' -dest:auto,computerName='https://DEPLOY_ADDRESS_PROVIDED_BY_HOST:8172/MsDeploy.axd?site=tiernok.com',userName='MY_USERNAME',password='MY_PASSWORD',includeAcls='False',authtype=basic -allowUntrusted  -verb:sync -disableLink:AppPoolExtension -disableLink:ContentExtension -disableLink:CertificateExtension -setParam:"IIS Web Application Name"="tiernok.com/MvcMusicStore" -enableRule:DoNotDeleteRule </code>

-Because these jobs both rely on their upstream jobs to provide the necessary information, I can&#8217;t test them manually until I have the whole pipeline together.
-However, the only new part of this is the msdeploy command, which I can run manually from the command line to verify it&#8217;s working (or verify it&#8217;s broken, tweak it, run again, run again, run again, curse, get it right, paste it back into Jenkins).
+Because these jobs both rely on their upstream jobs to provide the necessary information, I can't test them manually until I have the whole pipeline together.
+However, the only new part of this is the msdeploy command, which I can run manually from the command line to verify it's working (or verify it's broken, tweak it, run again, run again, run again, curse, get it right, paste it back into Jenkins).

 ## The Pipeline

-With the addition of &#8220;manually execute deployments&#8221; to the QA and Production environment, I&#8217;ve completed all the pieces I outlined in my original pipeline plan.
+With the addition of “manually execute deployments” to the QA and Production environment, I've completed all the pieces I outlined in my original pipeline plan.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <img src="http://tiernok.com/LTDBlog/ContinuousDelivery/Overview.png" title="Delivery Pipeline" /><br /> Delivery Pipeline
 </div>

-The dashboard in Jenkins has incorporated these two new jobs and now shows all 4 in each row, along with the buttons for QA and Prod deployments that haven&#8217;t run.
+The dashboard in Jenkins has incorporated these two new jobs and now shows all 4 in each row, along with the buttons for QA and Prod deployments that haven't run.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <a href="http://tiernok.com/LTDBlog/ContinuousDelivery/pipeline_done_lg.png" title="Larger view" target="_blank"><img src="http://tiernok.com/LTDBlog/ContinuousDelivery/pipeline_done.png" title="Pipeline Dashboard - All Steps" /></a><br /> Pipeline Dashboard &#8211; All Steps
 </div>

 The individual tiles change color to indicate their status at a glance.
-As the build progresses, each step fires off a tweet to keep me up to date on what&#8217;s going on.
+As the build progresses, each step fires off a tweet to keep me up to date on what's going on.

 <div style="text-align: center; font-size: .9em; color: #666666;">
   <a href="http://tiernok.com/LTDBlog/ContinuousDelivery/pipeline_inprogress.png" title="Larger view" target="_blank"><img src="http://tiernok.com/LTDBlog/ContinuousDelivery/pipeline_inprogress.png" title="Pipeline Dashboard - In Progress" /></a><br /> Pipeline Dashboard &#8211; In Progress